Frequently Asked Questions

 - Do you have any discounts for XYZ members, for buying 2 or more systems, etc.?

-We are pleased to give ALL of our customers a generous discount, which is built into the prices published on our web site.
+We are pleased to give ALL of our customers our best price which is shown on the prices published to our web site.

 - What’s the difference between your system and [the other brand]?

-There are differences in where things are heated and how they are heated.
+There are differences in where things are heated and how they are heated depending on whose system you are comparing to and which of our systems you are comparing.
 We work to heat the engine for starting with the minimal cost to the system and to fully have multi point preheat as engine manufactures require.

 - Is a cabin heater necessary?